Fundamentals — Start Here

 Why the 4-Gate Funnel Exists

 Claude Sonnet costs ~$0.015 per content generation call.
 Without filtering, running every ingested article through Sonnet would cost ~$450/client/month.
-With the funnel: $2.55/client/month.
+With the funnel: ~$3.33/client/month (the original $2.55 funnel cost, plus Gate 3.5 ICP-fit scoring and Gate 5's automated review/auto-revision — see below).

 1,000/day